chrisk123999/foundry-macros/Spells/Hex/ReadMe.md

 Midi-Qol (and it's own associated requirements)
 Warpgate
 # Setup Instructions
+- Create the hotbar script macro for "Chris-Hex" and "Chris-HexMove".
 - Configure hex as pictured below:
 ![Setup Hex](SetupHex.PNG)
 - Configure the DAE on it as pictured below: